CortexIntelligentAutomation/docs/content/en/docs/2025.3/Tutorials/Operations/_index.md

 ---
 title: "Operations"
 linkTitle: "Operations"
-description: "This section includes tutorials about Operations on the {{% ctx %}} platform. - TODO"
+description: "This section includes tutorials about operating the {{% ctx %}} platform."
 weight: 40
 ---